elijahmont3x/blue-green-deploy/README.md

 This tool adds blue/green deployment capabilities to your existing Docker applications by:

-1. Creating two separate but identical environments
+1. Creating two separate but identical environments on your server
 2. Setting up Nginx as a reverse proxy for traffic control
 3. Managing the deployment, health checking, and traffic shifting
 4. Providing rollback capabilities if issues are detected